mendix/docs/content/en/docs/refguide/modeling/application-logic/microflows-and-nanoflows/decisions/decision.md

 ## 1 Introduction

 A decision is an element that makes a choice based on a condition and follows one and only one of the outgoing sequence flows.
-For example, you need to use a decision to show different order forms for the customers with different grades, or to prevent a blocked customer from making orders.
+For example, you can use a decision to decide whether to give a customer a discount based on whether they have a membership or not.
+You can also use a decision to assign a different online meeting URL to an employee based on in which time zone they work.

 ## 2 Properties